ammarhakim/ammar-simjournal/je/je16/je16-ldg.rst

 with specified flow field :math:`\mathbf{u}(x,y,t)`.
-Note that as the velocity field is specified explicitly and does not depend on the solution, it must be passes into the DG updater as an *auxiliary* variable.
-This requires creating an extra field and a auxiliary equations object and passing it to the nodal DG updater.
+Note that as the velocity field is specified explicitly and does not depend on the solution, it must be passed into the DG updater as an *auxiliary* variable.
+This requires creating extra fields and auxiliary equation objects and passing them to the nodal DG updater.
 See the script :doc:`s201 <../../sims/s201/s201-aux-dg-advection-rb>` for an example of how this is done in Gkeyll.

 Rigid-body rotating flow
 ++++++++++++++++++++++++

-In this test a rigid body rotating flow is initialized by initializing the flow field as
+In this test a rigid body rotating flow is initialized as

 .. math::